Plotting and Visual Inspection

 For example, a ggplot node read through read_node() displays as a structured object with fields such as:

-This makes plotting nodes inspectable even when the underlying artifact is binary (.rds or Python pickle).
+This makes plotting nodes inspectable even when the underlying artifact is binary (.rds, Python pickle, or Julia serialization output).

 Plotting in Literate Programming